Using PathFinder to Search

 The multidisciplinary content within the Law Journal Library is organized into a multi-level taxonomy that we call PathFinder.
 Learn more about PathFinder, or keep reading learn how to use it to search the Law Journal Library.

-PathFinder’s Categories, Subjects, and Topics can be found as filter facets on the left-hand side of your search results.
+PathFinder’s Subjects can be found as filter facets on the left-hand side of your search results.
 After performing a search, the HeinOnline search engine provides a list of the most-frequently assigned PathFinder levels that appear among the results of that query.
-See an example search for “women’s rights” and the most frequent Categories, Subjects, and Topics that appear below.
+See an example search for “women’s rights” and the most frequent Subjects that appear below.

-To make research more efficient, PathFinder’s Subjects and Topics have been extracted from each document and made visible in each search result.
-A quick glance at these Subjects and Topics can often provide all the information necessary about whether that document is pertinent to your research.
+To make research more efficient, PathFinder’s Subjects have been extracted from each document and made visible in each search result.
+A quick glance at these Subjects can often provide all the information necessary about whether that document is pertinent to your research.

-Users can additionally utilize PathFinder’s Topics when performing an Advanced Search in the Law Journal Library database.
-Construct any query, then choose one or more Topics under which the search engine should perform that query.
+Users can additionally utilize PathFinder’s Subjects when performing an Advanced Search in the Law Journal Library database.
+Construct any query, then choose one or more Subjects under which the search engine should perform that query.